r1rk/kemoffu_downloader/README.en.md

 ## Features

+### ⚡ High-Speed Parallel Downloads

+Kemoffu can process multiple download tasks in parallel, significantly reducing the time required compared with the sequential download process of `kemono-dl`.

+In our development testing, downloads that could take **more than ten hours** depending on the content and environment were reduced to approximately **15–30 minutes**.

+Kemoffu also supports downloading through proxies.
+Combined with parallel downloads, this has been tested to reach **near the maximum available bandwidth on 400–500 Mbps-class internet connections**.

+> ※ Actual download speeds and completion times vary depending on network conditions, the target site, proxy performance, the number of concurrent tasks, file sizes, and other factors.

 ### 🚀 Download & Task Management

 - **Batch URL processing**: Enter multiple URLs, one per line.
 Drag-and-drop URL input is also supported.